xmtp/XIPs/XIPs/xip-31-message-backup-request-system.md

 #### Flow for Backup Requesters

 1. Get a list of all other installations associated with their blockchain account.
 Ignore any installations that have been revoked
-2. Obtain a one-time upload URL from the Backup Storage Provider for each installation
-3. Generate a `MessageHistoryBackupRequest` for each installation (see below for Protobuf spec) and store in the local database
+2. Generate a `MessageHistoryBackupRequest` for each installation (see below for Protobuf spec) and store in the local database
-4. Send the `MessageHistoryBackupRequest` messages to the normal inbound messaging topic for each installation
+3. Send the `MessageHistoryBackupRequest` messages to the normal inbound messaging topic for each installation
-5. Wait for a response from any of the Message Backup Providers
+4. Wait for a response from any of the Message Backup Providers
-6. For each `MessageHistoryBackupResponse`
+5. For each `MessageHistoryBackupResponse`

-   6a.
+   5a.
 Ensure there is a `MessageHistoryBackupRequest` with a matching `requestId` stored in the database.
 If not, ignore

-   6b.
+   5b.
 Ensure the `backupUrl` is on the same host as the requested `backupStorageProviderUploadUrl`.
 If not, ignore

-   6c.
+   5c.
 Download the file from the `backupUrl` and decrypt using the credentials provided in the `MessageHistoryBackupResponse`.
 If the hash of the downloaded file does not match the hash in the `MessageHistoryBackupResponse`, abort.

-   6d.
+   5d.
 Load each message into the local database, ignoring any duplicate messages

-   6e.
+   5e.
 Delete the `MessageHistoryBackupResponse` and all associated credentials

-   6f.
+   5f.
 Set the status of the `MessageHistoryBackupRequest` to `Applied`

 #### Flow for Message Backup Providers